-The North Carolina School of Science and Math Summer Accelerator Program extends to a global audience our 30 years of experience offering innovative courses and opportunities to talented high school students.
+The North Carolina School of Science and Math Summer Accelerator Program extends to a global audience our 30 years of experience offering innovative courses and opportunities to talented students.

 The Accelerator program offers unique, high-level courses in an innovative format that incorporates both residential, hands-on learning and online education.
-This summer, explore aerospace engineering by designing and launching your own rocket.
-Analyze the connection between music and math and compose your own work in Music of the World and the Math Behind It.
-Uncover the secrets of the dead and real-world excavation methodology in Death and Burial Around the World.
+Explore aerospace engineering by designing and launching your own rocket.
+Determine the role of a target gene in affecting cancer.
+Or solve crimes through the use of real-world forensic techniques.

-Highly skilled faculty focus their talents on building upon the strengths of high-achieving students in advanced science and math topics in the classroom.
+In Accelerator courses, highly skilled faculty focus their talents on building upon the strengths of high-achieving students in advanced science and math topics in the classroom.
 Student Life Instructors offer a valuable resource and help provide a safe and enjoyable residential experience for students out of the classroom.
-NCSSM crafts unique college-level academic experiences, as a constituent and flagship high school of the University of North Carolina system, in a setting designed specifically for high school students.
+NCSSM crafts unique high-level academic experiences, as a constituent and flagship high school of the University of North Carolina system, in a setting designed specifically for younger students.

-Join us in 2015 to explore complex topics, collaborate with peers from around the globe, and get hands-on experience that will kick start college readiness and career interests this summer.
+Join us in 2015 to explore complex topics, collaborate with peers from around the globe and get hands-on experience that will kickstart college readiness and career interests next summer.

-This summer, we will offer both residential courses paired with an online component and day courses as part of the Accelerator program.
-Residential courses are a total of three weeks, and include a one-week stay on NCSSM’s campus and two weeks of online coursework.
-All Accelerator courses are designed to provide students from around the country and the world the opportunity to come together in diverse groups to live and learn together and gain hands-on experience with intriguing topics in science, technology, engineering and math.
+All Accelerator and Early Accelerator courses are designed to provide students from around the country and the world the opportunity to come together in diverse groups to live and learn together while gaining hands-on experience with intriguing topics in science, technology, engineering and math.

-The NCSSM staff provides academic counseling to students on an individual and/or a group basis, provides social and recreational opportunities outside of class times, sets guidelines for acceptable behavior, interprets and enforces NCSSM policies, responds to problems and conflicts, and administers discipline when necessary.
+The Student Services staff provides social and recreational opportunities outside of class times, sets guidelines for acceptable behavior, interprets and enforces NCSSM policies, responds to disputes and administers discipline when necessary.
 The Student Services staff, including a full-time Summer Programs Coordinator and various support staff, along with our Student Life Instructors are in charge of the day-to-day supervision of the residential buildings and help ensure the safety and well-being of students.

-Students in residential courses will be provided breakfast, lunch and dinner and a snack in the evening in the NCSSM cafeteria.
-Students in day courses will be provided with lunch.
-This is included in the cost of tuition.
+Overnight Accelerator and Early Accelerator participants will be provided breakfast, lunch and dinner while on campus.
+Students selecting the day-only option will be provided with lunch.
+All meals are included in the cost of tuition.

-Residential courses consist of one week of on-site work on NCSSM’s campus.
+Each Accelerator course consists of one week of on-site work on NCSSM’s campus.
 Accelerator courses for rising 10th, 11th and 12th graders are supplemented with two weeks of online work prior to their week onsite (see individual course descriptions for specifics of each class, as exact dates may vary).
 The online materials introduce, enrich and expand upon the face-to-face learning that happens on campus.
-This combination of learning experiences has proven successful for STEM education, and distinguishes the Accelerator program from most other programs currently offered for exceptional students.
+This combination of learning experiences has proven successful at NCSSM for STEM education, and distinguishes the Accelerator program from most other programs currently offered for exceptional students.

 Monday - Thursday

-Online content is typically 15 hours of work before and/or after the residential portion of the course.
-This time includes: time for students to introduce themselves and share common interests (which can help build the cohort before they arrive on campus), time for readings, discussions, video content, reflection questions, inquiry and/or data collection.
+Online content typically requires students to complete 15 hours of work during the two weeks before the on-campus portion of the course.
+This time includes: time for students to introduce themselves and share common interests (which can help build the cohort before they arrive on campus), and time for readings, discussions, video content, reflection questions, inquiry and/or data collection.
 Exact requirements vary by course.
 Some instructors require the group to virtually meet-up at a designated time during the week, while others have their students work entirely independently.

 Students must have access to high-speed Internet and the time available to commit to online assignments.
-Each course has different online dates, so please check the course description for the specifics of each class.
+Each course has different online dates and requirements, so please check the course description for the specifics of each class.

-Students already admitted to the NCSSM Online program may apply for a limited number of awards, which cover all costs for tuition and fees.
+Students already admitted to the NCSSM Online program may apply for a limited number of awards covering all costs for tuition and fees.

-Any rising sophomore, junior, or senior with an excellent academic record and a keen interest in science, technology, engineering and mathematics is encouraged to apply.
+Any rising 7th through 12th grader with an excellent academic record and a keen interest in science, technology, engineering and mathematics is encouraged to apply.
 Students entering 7th, 8th or 9th grade at the conclusion of the summer the course will take place may apply to Early Accelerator courses.
 Students entering 10th, 11th or 12th grade at the conclusion of the summer may apply to Accelerator courses.
 And students who meets the requirements for the individual course for which they are applying may apply for that course.

 Yes!
 Students from all over the globe are welcome to apply.

 Once you have been accepted into the program, a non-refundable deposit of $250, due within seven days of your acceptance, will reserve your spot.
-Tuition is due in full ($1,875 per course) by May 15, 2014.
-For those who pay full tuition before April 15, 2014, an early bird discount of $150 will be applied.
+Tuition is due in full by April 1, 2015.
+For those who pay full tuition before March 1, 2015, an early bird discount of $150 will be applied.